roastduck/FreeTensor/docs/guide/first-program.md

 ## Declare and Define Tensors

 All tensors, including function parameters, intermediate tensors and return values should be properly declared or defined.
+Scalars are 0-D tensors in FreeTensor.
+Declare or define a tensor with an empty shape, and you will get a scalar.

-Function parameters should be declared like [`x : ft.Var[shape, data_type]`](/api/#freetensor.core.transformer.Var).
+Function parameters should be declared like [`x : ft.Var[shape, data_type]`](../../api/#freetensor.core.transformer.Var).
 Declaring a parameter either in the function signature or as a stand-alone statment is acceptable.
 If your parameter uses another parameter as shape, you will need the latter manner.
 An optional parameter `atype` can be set to `"output"` or `"inout"` if you want to mutate a function argument.

-Intermediate and returning tensors can be created by [`ft.empty`](/api/#freetensor.core.transformer.empty), [`ft.var`](/api/#freetensor.core.transformer.var) or [`ft.zeros`](/api/#freetensor.libop.constant.zeros).
+Intermediate and returning tensors can be created by [`ft.empty`](../../api/#freetensor.core.transformer.empty), [`ft.var`](../../api/#freetensor.core.transformer.var) or [`ft.zeros`](../../api/#freetensor.libop.constant.zeros).
 If you are using FreeTensor for GPU computing, an optional parameter `mtype` can be set to specify where to store the tensor.
 It defaults to the main memory of your currently chosen computing device.

-All tensors and their slices are implemented by an internal [`ft.VarRef`](/api/#freetensor.core.expr.VarRef) type.
+All tensors and their slices are implemented by an internal [`ft.VarRef`](../../api/#freetensor.core.expr.VarRef) type.
 If you are looking for a tensor's API, `ft.VarRef` is the right place.

+## Manipulating Tensors

+To read or write tensors in a function, just write `for ... in range(...)` loops that iterate through elements in the tensors, and do arithmetic operations on them.
+We also provide some functions that operates on a whole tensor or a tensor slice in [`libop`](../../api/#freetensor.libop).

+!!! note "Special note on tensor assignments"

+    We follow Python convention for tensor assignments, but sometimes it is a little counterintuitive.
+Suppose you have two `list`s in Python: `a` and `b`. `a = b` *replaces* the object `a` with the object `b`, while `a[:] = b` *assigns* data in `b` to `a`.
+FreeTensor does not support replacing a tensor object with another one.
+It supports assignments only.
+Therefore, we need to write `a[:] = b` to assign a non-scalar tensor, and `a[()] = b` to assign a scalar (0-D) tensor.

 ## Dynamic or Static